rodrigoenzohernandez/go-albums-service/README.md

 web-service-gin

-API that provides access to albumbs.
+API that provides access to albums.
 All data is stored in memory.

 # Endpoints